Theft prevention tips for drivers and managers

 We’ve compiled the following security tips and advice, which will hopefully act as a useful memory-jogger…

 Top 10 tips for drivers

-- If you’re asked to re-deliver to a new address, always check with your traffic office first and wait for confirmation before moving on.
-Really important, this one
+If you’re asked to re-deliver to a new address, always check with your traffic office first and wait for confirmation before moving on.

-- Try to travel in convoy with other trusted drivers when delivering high value or vulnerable loads.
-Be aware of bogus officials (who could be wearing stolen uniforms) or distractions: drivers may be alerted or stopped by 'other drivers' for supposed punctures, accidents, rear shutter insecure or door open, someone seeking help/directions etc
+Try to travel in convoy with other trusted drivers when delivering high value or vulnerable loads.
+Be aware of distractions: drivers may be alerted or stopped by 'other drivers' for supposed punctures, accidents, rear shutter insecure or door open, someone seeking help/directions etc.

-- In conjunction with the above point, we recommend using a Vulnerable Load Card to discourage opportunist bogus thieves.
-(The card is kept in the driver's cab and states that the driver is instructed not to open his door but is prepared to follow an officer to the police station to do so - it won't stop the professional gang but might deter the opportunist)
+In conjunction with the above point, we recommend using a Vulnerable Load Card to discourage opportunist thieves.
+(The card is kept in the driver's cab and states that the driver is instructed not to open his door but is prepared to follow an officer to the police station to do so - it won't stop the professional gang but might deter the opportunist).

 Advice for managers